-In 2020, we enhanced our safety programing by adding pandemic planning to our collection of emergency preparedness protocols.
+In 2021, we enhanced our safety programing by adding pandemic planning to our collection of emergency preparedness protocols.
 Like all standing threats of fire, weather, molten metal spills and explosions and active shooter plans, pandemic plans for each of our facilities include training, threat assessment, protection measures, prevention measures, contingency plans, drills and tools.

-We are pleased to report that no work-related transmission of COVID-19 was detected during 2020.
+We are pleased to report that no work-related transmission of COVID-19 was detected during 2021.

-SAFETY SYSTEM EXECUTION (DO)
+Safety System Execution (DO)

-Each of our facilities, from our smallest facility to our recently acquired Warrick facility, has implemented a formal safety strategic plan.
+Each of our facilities, from our smallest facility to our most recently acquired Warrick facility, has implemented a formal safety strategic plan.
 Our safety plans include strategic initiatives based on a wide variety of regulatory and risk-based topics.
 Systemic hazard identification and control is also a key feature of our safety management system, including, among other practices common to the aluminum processing industry, pre-operational safety checks for mobile equipment, supervisor safety observations, annual interlock and leak testing for combustion systems, crane and rigging inspections, pre-cast safety checklists, and lockout tagout procedure observations.
-In 2020, despite the impact of the COVID-19 pandemic, every one of our facilities completed all the actions in its respective plan by year-end.

 We launched significant changes in 2020 to further enhance six of our primary safety operating guidelines and procedures, which we refer to as roadmaps for hazard identification and control.
 We updated both the content to improve the objectivity of our risk assessments by providing a quantitative assessment of risk and hazard identification tools and the formatting to improve ease of reading and auditability.
+No significant changes were made to our primary safety operating guidelines in 2021.

-We also assign roadmap champions, consisting of multi-disciplined members of each facility's management team, to guide, sponsor and execute our prevention programs.
-By the end of 2020, champion participation improved from 64% to 81%.
+We also assign roadmap champions, consisting of multi-disciplined members of each facility's management team, to guide, sponsor and execute our prevention programs and have been encouraging champion participation.
+Champion participation at the end of 2021 was 88%, reflecting an improvement for two consecutive years.